 Two and a half years ago, we introduced Google Analytics 4 to address these evolving measurement standards and help businesses succeed.
 Google Analytics 4 has the flexibility to measure many different kinds of data, delivering a strong analytics experience that’s designed for the future.
 It allows businesses to see unified user journeys across their websites and apps, use Google’s machine learning technology to surface and predict new insights, and most importantly, it’s built to keep up with a changing ecosystem.

 Without a modern measurement solution, you leave essential insights on the table that can impact your business.
 So now is the time to make Google Analytics 4 your cross-platform Analytics solution.
 We will begin sunsetting Universal Analytics — the previous generation of Analytics — next year.
 All standard Universal Analytics properties will stop processing new hits on July 1, 2023.
-Given the new Analytics 360 experience was recently introduced, Universal Analytics 360 properties will receive an additional three months of new hit processing, ending on October 1, 2023.
+Given the new Analytics 360 experience was recently introduced, Universal Analytics 360 properties will receive an additional twelve months of new hit processing, ending on July 1, 2024.

 Moving on from Universal Analytics